artfwo/aiosc/README.rst

 endpoint of type ``aiosc.OSCProtocol``.

 A datagram connection can be created with the ``aiosc.connect`` convenience function or ``create_datagram_method`` of the asyncio event loop.

-Both methods have the same set of arguments.
+Both have the same set of arguments.
 Use the argument ``remote_addr`` to specify the OSC server address and port as follows:

 .. code-block:: python